Olaisheretolearn/World-War-II-Ebigma-clone/README.md

 ## Error Fix

-If you encounter problems/issues with decoding messages, such as incorrect outputs, it may be due to the handling of rotor positions.
+If you encounter problems/issues with decoding messages, it may be due to the handling of rotor positions.
 When decoding a message, the rotor positions should be reset to their initial state before decryption.
 To fix this issue, the rotor positions are reset before processing the ciphertext.